Does Business Insurance Cover Damages From Lawsuits?

 Key Takeaways: Does business insurance cover damages from lawsuits?

-• Professional liability insurance, also known as errors and omissions insurance, covers claims related to professional services.
+- Professional liability insurance, or errors and omissions insurance, covers claims related to professional services.

 Frequently Asked Questions